 Jason Bertoncino serves as Vice President of Land Development, and has over 20 years of extensive experience in roadway, storm drainage and utility design.
 A LEED-certified senior project manager and professional engineer, Jason serves as Principal-in-Charge for a variety of public and private sector design projects, which include planning utilities, roadways, water and sewer distribution and other services.
 Mr. Bertoncino is responsible for the coordination of designers, surveyors and contractors to bring the clients’ vision to life.
 He often deals with complex projects requiring communication of complex issues to the general public in an easily understandable manner.

 Wes is a Professional Engineer (NC, SC, VA) and a LEED Accredited Professional with a focus on commercial & mixed-use projects.
 With his local knowledge and his understanding of the real estate business, Wes is often used as a resource in the pre-development phases of projects by real estate developers, brokers and municipalities to understand project sites & constraints or opportunities and to streamline the development process.
 Wes has a Bachelor of Science in Civil Engineering and a Master of Business Administration in Finance from NC State University.
 Outside the office, Wes enjoys saltwater inshore fishing, waterfowl hunting, and NC State Athletics.

-Eddie Staley is Vice-President of Local Government Business Development for WithersRavenel, a certified GIS Professional (GISP) and a Professional Land Surveyor (PLS) with over 25 years of award winning project experience.
+Eddie Staley is Vice President of Local Government Business Development for WithersRavenel, a Professional Land Surveyor and a certified GIS Professional with more than 25 years of award winning project experience.
 He has served as project manager on multiple projects with budgets exceeding $1 million dollars.
 Eddie served as the GIS Department Director for WithersRavenel for 10 years before being promoted to the Director of Local Government Business Development.
 Decades of service in the local government sector have prepared Eddie for the unique challenges associated with public projects.
 In addition, Eddie has served on numerous committees and governing boards dealing with the activities of engineering, surveying, and technology.